insovs/Optimization-Windows/BIOS/README.md

 **Right-click `Import.bat`** → **Run as administrator**.

-SceWin writes the changes directly to your BIOS NVRAM. **Reboot** your PC afterward for all changes to take effect.
+SceWin writes the changes directly to your BIOS. **Reboot** your PC afterward for all changes to take effect.

 > ✅ No error message = everything applied correctly.
 > Minor warnings during import are generally harmless — as long as you followed the steps above carefully.